Beta You're reading the docs for Kubb v5, which is currently in beta. View the stable v4 docs

 Syntax used for array types in generated code.

-• 'array' (default) — postfix Type[].
-Slightly shorter.
+• 'array' (default) uses the postfix Type[], which is slightly shorter.

 Type: 'array' | 'generic'